 Dr. David Neidel has been with ELTI since its Asia Program launched in 2008.
 He is currently based with the World Agroforestry Centre in the Philippines and was previously at the National University of Singapore and Yale-NUS College.
 Prior to joining ELTI, he was a Visiting Professor at the Monterey Institute of International Studies, where he taught environmental science and policy, environmental conflict management and ecological restoration.
 He has lived in Southeast Asia for over 16 years.
 In addition to his time in Singapore, he spent six years in Indonesia where he conducted his dissertation research on park-community conflicts and settlement archaeology in the Kerinci Seblat National Park in central Sumatra.
-He holds a Ph.D. from the joint program in Forestry & Environmental Studies and Anthropology at Yale University.
+He holds a Ph.D. from the joint program in Environment and Anthropology at Yale University.

 Jacob Slusser, M.F.Restoration and Sustainable Ranching Achotines Laboratory, Panama